 We see two main advantages to using Bayesian methods for data analysis.
 First, Bayesian methods allow us to directly answer the question we are interested in: How plausible is our hypothesis given the data?
 We can answer this question by quantifying our uncertainty about the parameters of interest.
 Second, and perhaps more importantly, it is easier to flexibly define hierarchical models (also known as mixed effects or multilevel models) in the Bayesian framework than in the frequentist framework.
-Hierarchical models, whether frequentist or Bayesian, are highly relevant for the repeated measures designs used https://mchankins.wordpress.com/2013/04/21/still-not-significant-2/.

-in linguistics and psycholinguistics, because they take both between- and withingroup variances into account, and because they pool information via "shrinkage" (see Gelman et al. (2012)).
-These properties have the desirable effects that we avoid overfitting the data, and we avoid averaging and losing valuable information about group-level variability (Gelman and Hill (2007) provide more details).
+Hierarchical models, whether frequentist or Bayesian, are highly relevant for the repeated measures designs used in linguistics and psycholinguistics, because they take both between- and within-group variances into account, and because they pool information via "shrinkage" (see Gelman, Hill, & Yajima, 2012).
+These properties have the desirable effects that we avoid overfitting the data, and we avoid averaging and losing valuable information about group-level variability (Gelman & Hill, 2007 provide more details).
 For example, both subjects and items contribute independent sources of variance in a standard linguistics repeated measures design.
 In a hierarchical model, both these sources of variance can be included simultaneously.
 By contrast, in repeated measures ANOVA, one has to aggregate by items (subjects), which artificially eliminates the variability between items (subjects).
 This aggregation leads to artificially small standard errors of the effect of interest, which leads to an increase in Type I error.

-The frequentist linear mixed model standardly used in psycholinguistics is generally fit with the 1me4 package (Bates et al., 2015b) in R. However, if we want to include the maximal random effects structure justified by the design (Schielzeth and Forstmeier, 2009; Barr et al., 2013), these models tend to not converge or to give unrealistic estimates of the correlations between random effects (Bates et al., 2015a).
-In contrast, the maximal random effects structure can be fit without problems using Bayesian methods, as discussed later in this review (also see Chung et al., 2013; Bates et al., 2015a; Sorensen et al., 2015).
-In addition, Bayesian methods can allow us to hierarchically extend virtually any model: non-linear models (which are not generalized linear models) and even the highly complex models of cognitive processes (Lee, 2011; Shiffrin et al., 2008).
+The frequentist linear mixed model standardly used in psycholinguistics is generally fit with the lme4 package (Bates, Maechler, et al., 2015) in R. However, if we want to include the maximal random effects structure justified by the design (Barr, Levy, Scheepers, & Tily, 2013; Schielzeth & Forstmeier, 2009), these models tend to not converge or to give unrealistic estimates of the correlations between random effects (Bates, Kliegl, Vasishth, & Baayen, 2015).
+In contrast, the maximal random effects structure can be fit without problems using Bayesian methods, as discussed later in this review (also see Bates, Kliegl, et al., 2015; Chung, Gelman, Rabe-Hesketh, Liu, & Dorie, 2013; Sorensen, Hohenstein, & Vasishth, 2015).
+In addition, Bayesian methods can allow us to hierarchically extend virtually any model: non-linear models (which are not generalized linear models) and even the highly complex models of cognitive processes (Lee, 2011; Shiffrin, Lee, Kim, & Wagenmakers, 2008).
 See also the discussion about hierarchical models in the section entitled Examples of applications of Bayesian methods.

-3 Bayesian data analysis: An informal introduction
+Bayesian data analysis: An informal introduction